 The topics for each workshop are listed below.

 Each workshop will be 55 minutes long, followed by a 5 minute break.
-The workshops will focus on techniques that are broadly applicable rather than particular choreography and will be useful to dancers of all levels.
 Workshop prices will increase on the day of the event, so we highly recommend purchasing tickets in advance!

-Please purchase your tickets on our Eventbrite Page by Jan 30th to get the advanced pricing discount
+Please purchase your tickets on our Eventbrite Page Sunday, February 8th to get the advanced pricing discount

 All instructors listed below are also available for a limited number of private lessons on Sunday.
-If you are interested, please contact us at info@mustangball.com and let us know which instructor you are interested in and your availability.
+If you are interested, you may contact the instructors directly to schedule, or contact us at cpdancesport@gmail.com and we can put you in touch with the instructor you want.

 Ikaika is an American ballroom dancer, coach and choreographer.
 He specializes in the International Standard division where he is a national finalist and has won several championships.
 As a coach, he has produced and currently works with numerous US national champions.
 He also coaches the Stanford Ballroom Dance Team, and many members of the SJSU and Berkeley teams.